-Everyone knows the process for getting into medical school is challenging and rigorous.
+Everyone knows the process of getting into medical school is challenging and exciting.
 The journey begins by taking the required coursework during your undergraduate studies.
 Then, you fill out your primary application(s): AMCAS, TMDSAS and/or AACOMAS.
 You cross your fingers for secondary applications.
 And then you hope on hope that you’ll get an interview.

 There are two different kinds of medical school interviews: the traditional interview and the Multiple Mini Interview, more commonly known as the MMI.
 You can read all about the traditional interview format here.
 In this article, we’ll be discussing the MMI interview and some of the MMI questions that you can anticipate.